The Seminar: Synopsis

 Michael Scott bumps into David Brent outside an elevator.
 After they exchange several ethnic jokes, David asks if Dunder Mifflin is hiring.
 Michael says "not right now" and David asks him to drop a line if they do have any openings.

 In order to improve his worst-in-office sales totals, Andy Bernard holds a seminar on starting a small business.
 He enlists Jim Halpert as one of the guest speakers, but Jim abruptly pulls out when he recognizes Tom Witochkin, one of the attendants.
 The other speakers—Dwight Schrute, Phyllis Vance, and Stanley Hudson–lose faith in Andy's plan and also pull out, leaving Andy to replace them with Kevin Malone, Creed Bratton and Ryan Howard.
-Kevin's speech goes bad when he gets ill from running around the room to Ozzy Osbourne's "Crazy Train," and vomits in front of the audience.
+Kevin's speech goes bad when he gets ill from running around the room, and vomits in front of the audience.
 Kelly Kapoor, who replaces Ryan, calls up an old professor from her management training time at Yale to talk business lessons.
 Creed delivers a bizarre speech about the Loch Ness Monster.

 Erin Hannon is battling Gabe Lewis in a game of Scrabble played over their phones.
-The winner of their Scrabble games always picks the movie they watch, and since Erin is poor at the game, Gabe has already subjected her to numerous horror movies such as The Shining, Rosemary's Baby and The Ring.
-As she has only been using cow-based words, with the help of Oscar Martinez and Pam Halpert, she almost beats Gabe but loses on the last turn, because she does not realize Oscar is trying to feed her a winning word ("apoplexy") and instead puts in "ape".
+The winner of their Scrabble games always picks the movie they watch, and since Erin is poor at the game, Gabe has already subjected her to numerous horror movies.
+With the help of Oscar Martinez and Pam Halpert, she almost beats Gabe but loses on the last turn, because she does not realize Oscar is trying to feed her a winning word ("apoplexy") and instead puts in "ape".